 Carmel Fox - Rural Development

-Michael Hoevel - Communications Strategist
+Michael Hoevel - Communiciations Strategist

 Michael Hoevel is founder of Marchmont Communications.
 He specialises in developing communications strategies for clients around the world.
 Michael was Deputy Director of Agriculture for Impact at Imperial College London.

-Claire Fourel - Legal & Intl Development
+Claire Fourel - Legal & International Development